astrotars/stream-flutter-encrypted-chat/README.md

 }
 ```

-We simply initialize a custom `EncryptedMessage` that takes that message, decrypts and displays it.
+We simply initialize a custom `EncryptedMessage` widget that takes that message, decrypts and displays it.
 Here's the implementation of `EncryptedMessage`:

 ```dart
 // flutter/lib/encrypted_message.dart:6